 Politicians like Matt Canavan tell us to "grow a spine", intimating gay people are are weak sooks because we don't appreciate the homophobia bombarding our lives, while Deputy PM Barnaby Joyce proclaims "get out of my face" because he is sick of people and businesses supporting marriage equality.

-And to top it off, people from within the gay community have decided to throw the rest of us under the bus because if "they don't want to get married, neither should the rest of us".
+And to top it off, people from within the gay community have decided to throw the rest of us under the bus because if they don't want to get married, neither should we.

 Gay couple Ben Rodgers and Mark Poidevin explained their opposition to marriage equality in an interview with the ABC recently.